joashivanmoodley/tax_calculator/README.md

             }

 #Tax Band Inputs:
-    Theres a json file called tax_band.json which lives in the Base dir. file values cant be changed to suit tax rates but the name may not.
+    changing the file content with in the github repo and setting a flag called refresh_data to True will update the tax bands